sfc-gh-dwilczak/tutorials/docs/snowflake/security/network_policy/user/index.md

         ```

 We'll need a user to apply the policy to.
 Typically this is applied to a service user with an SSH key but you can apply it to who ever you want.
+You'll also want to update your I.P addresses since these are just for an example.
 === ":octicons-image-16: Example"

     ```sql linenums="1"